 - Preheat oven to 400°F and line a baking sheet with aluminum foil.
 Spray foil with nonstick spray.

-- Lay potatoes on foil-lined baking sheet, then brush all over with olive oil.
+- Lay on a foil-lined baking sheet, then brush all over with olive oil.
 Sprinkle with coarse salt.

-- Bake in preheated oven for 1 hour, or until sweet potatoes are soft.
+- Bake in preheated oven for 1 hour, or until they are soft.